surajk03/phase-1-kartikjain2001/Progress.md

 * Importance of **Open Source Guides** and how to utilize it.
 * Discussion on **Google Summer of Codes**.
 * Learning about **[Agile Methodology](https://github.com/cleanhand/phase-1-kartikjain2001/blob/main/Agile%20Methodology/Agile%20Methodology.md)**.
+## 14 / 09 / 2021
+* An interactive session with NIT Agartala Alumni in Bocconi University , Milan , Italy.